pantheon-systems/documentation/source/_docs/mobile-redirection.md

 keywords: dns, cloudflare, mobile, redirect-incoming-requests, mobile tools
 ---

 CloudFlare's mobile redirect service is available to domains hosting DNS on any of their plans.
-For details on this service, see [About CloudFlare Mobile Redirect](https://support.cloudflare.com/hc/en-us/articles/200168336-About-CloudFlare-Mobile-Redirect).
+For details, see [About CloudFlare Mobile Redirect](https://support.cloudflare.com/hc/en-us/articles/200168336-About-CloudFlare-Mobile-Redirect).

 ## Before You Begin